 Do you want to register a business in Kenya?
 You’ve come to the right place.
 This guide will show you how to register a business in Kenya.

 It is a requirement by the Kenyan Government that all businesses be registered and licensed.
-This step ensures that businesses operate within the legal framework, adhere to set standards, and pay taxes.
+This step ensures firms operate within the legal framework, adhere to set standards, and pay taxes.

 The online registration portal, eCitizen, has simplified registering a business in Kenya.
-Business registration can now be done from the comfort of your home or office.
+Business registration can now be done from your home or office.

 To register a business in Kenya, you will need an eCitizen account, the official digital payments platform that enables Kenyan citizens, residents, and visitors to access and pay for government services online.